breez/breez-sdk-greenlight/README.md

 ## Getting Started

-Head over to the [Breez SDK - Native *(Greenlight Implementation)* documentation](https://sdk-doc.breez.technology/) to start implementing Lightning into your app.
+Head over to the [Breez SDK - Greenlight) documentation](https://sdk-doc.breez.technology/) to start implementing Lightning into your app.

-Note: You'll need an API key to use the *Greenlight* implementation.
+Note: You'll need an API key to use the Breez SDK - Greenlight.
 For more info, email us at contact@breez.technology.

 ## **API**